 Happy holidays, cranberry fans!
 Our moment has arrived.

-What you'll need to make this delicious homemade cranberry sauce:
+What you'll need to make this sauce:

-To begin, combine dried cranberries, cranberry juice, zest and juice of 1 clementine, brown sugar, ground ginger, pinch of salt and 2 cinnamon sticks in a medium to large saucepan.
 Stir to combine the ingredients, then bring to a simmer over medium heat, stirring occasionally.
 Let the mixture simmer for 6-8 minutes to rehydrate the cranberries.

 Next, add the diced pear.
 Continue to simmer the cranberry sauce until the pear is tender and cranberries are soft, but retain a little chewiness - about 6-8 more minutes.